The Arch of Constantine |

 D. So…was he?

-~The Creed of Nicaea (NOT the Nicene Creed yet)~ A. The Rise of Arianism
+A. The Rise of Arianism

 B. Constantine Intercedes